reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 We can listen for this action in our reducer and mark the request status as `'loading'`.

-Once the `Promise` resolves, the `fetchPosts` thunk takes the `response.posts` array we returned from the callback, and dispatches a `'posts/fetchPosts/fulfilled'` action containing the posts array as `action.payload`:
+Once the `Promise` resolves, the `fetchPosts` thunk takes the `response.data` array we returned from the callback, and dispatches a `'posts/fetchPosts/fulfilled'` action containing the posts array as `action.payload`:

 ![`createAsyncThunk`: posts pending action](/img/tutorials/essentials/devtools-posts-fulfilled.png)